freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-39.md

 ## --sentence--

-`Sophie: That's cool!
+`That's cool!
 I like it, but I _ think of photography as a hobby.
 I play the guitar in my free time.`

 ## --blanks--